Yeah, you probably know who will be here…

 And here come the Bayern players… After a slight delay due to technical issues, we are back with the Bundesliga Team of the Season.
-In this part, we name our midfield three.
+Previously, we named our defense and goalkeeper in this team, and in this part, we name our midfield three.
 And yes, there are Bayern players here now.
-They were coming eventually.
-Joshua Kimmich (Bayern Munich) Joshua Kimmich might be one of the […]
+They were coming eventually.…

 LaLiga Team of the Season Part 2: The Midfield

 Slightly easier to choose than the defense… Welcome back to the LaLiga Team of the Season.
 Previously, we named our back four and goalkeeper in this team.
 In this part, we will be selecting our midfield three, which will probably be less controversial than the defense.
 It will also be a largely “big team” affair,…

 LaLiga Team of the Season Part 3: The Attack

 You know who one of them is… Welcome back to LaLiga Team of the Season.
 Previously, we named our midfield trio but today we will name our three forwards who shone brighter than the chasing pack.
 There is clearly one very obvious choice here, so we start with him first… Lionel Messi (Barcelona) I mean,…